park-peter/lakeflow_jobs_meta/README.md

 ```

 **Note:** It's recommended to keep `edit_mode: UI_LOCKED` (default) for production jobs to maintain consistency.

-**In the Databricks UI, you'll see:**
-- The "Edit" button is disabled for managed jobs
-- A message indicating the job is managed by an external system
-- You can still trigger jobs manually using the "Run now" button

 **Best Practice:**
 - Always define all job settings in YAML metadata